makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 ## Proposal Details

 ### Maker Teleport Technical Deployment on Starknet
-As per the outcome of this [Governance Poll](https://vote.makerdao.com/polling/QmbWkTvW), the technical deployment of Maker Teleport on Starknet will proceed if this executive passes.
-The Maker Teleport parameters will be changed or set as follows:
+As per the outcome of successful Governance Polls [here](https://vote.makerdao.com/polling/QmbWkTvW) and [here](https://vote.makerdao.com/polling/QmZxRgvG), [Maker Teleport (formerly known as Maker Wormhole)](https://forum.makerdao.com/t/introducing-maker-wormhole/11550) will be deployed on [Starknet](https://starkware.co/starknet/), if this executive passes.
+The Maker Teleport parameters will be set as follows:
-* The Starknet Teleport Fee parameter will be raised from 0 to **1 Basis Point**.
+* The Starknet Teleport Fee parameter will be set to **1 Basis Point**.
 * The Deposit Limit will be set to **1000 DAI**.
-* The [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be set to **1M DAI**.
+* The [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be set to **1 million DAI**.

 Please review [MIP69](https://mips.makerdao.com/mips/details/MIP69) for details on Layer-2-to-Layer-1 Fast Withdrawals and the [discussion thread](https://forum.makerdao.com/t/request-for-poll-starknet-bridge-deposit-limit-and-starknet-teleport-fees/17187) on  Starknet parameters to inform your position on this issue before voting.